YuliaHappy/CSS-Practice/README.md

 3. Install [Node.js](http://nodejs.org/).
 4. Install project dependencies by `npm install`.
 5. Run project with command `npm run start`.
+6. Read comments, understand configuration for pre&post-processing of CSS (you may update configuration, it'll so cool).
-6. Go to the src/scss folder and update styles.
+7. Go to the src/scss folder and update styles (for index.html - same).
-7. And don't forget to commit working decision ;)
+8. And don't forget to commit working decision ;)